ah-/anne-key/docs/src/software.md

 ## key-to-BT

+The BT chip also remembers BLE-mode for each saved host.

 | Operation        | Value | Data                                                                                                                                                                                                                                                        |
 |------------------|-------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | HostListQuery    | 6     | Ask the BT chip for host status                                                                                                                                                                                                                             |